Echinops6718/HealthInfo/Lactoferrin.md

 Because Lf can cross the blood brain barrier, this supplement can potentially treat bacterial and viral infections affecting the brain and spinal cord.

-Naturally occurring Lf likely retains effectiveness after being digested, though most currently available supplements for Lf as of 2025 are likely composed of appo-lactoferrin.
+Naturally occurring Lf likely retains effectiveness after being digested through being at least partially iron saturated, though most currently available supplements for Lf as of 2025 are likely composed of appo-lactoferrin which has no iron saturation.
 Although appo-lactoferrin is likely more able to break down biofilms, it's likely less bioavailable due to being more fully degraded in the upper small intestine, and low stomach pH during meals may make it more likely to be degraded as well.
+Appo-lactoferrin also doesn't appear to have the IL-6 based inflammation reducing effects that iron saturated lactoferrin provides.

 Lf has a short half-life of effect in the body, so may need to be dosed every few hours during an active bacterial or viral infection to provide full benefit.